Bomber Command: RAF Bomber Command

 RAF Bomber Command was formed in 1936 to be responsible for all bombing activities of the RAF.
 It found especial fame during World War II, when its aircraft were used for devastating night-time air raids on Germany and occupied Europe, principally the former, their bombing raids causing tremendous destruction of urban areas and factories.

 Much of its personnel was drawn from outside the United Kingdom, many coming from the British Empire.
 Under the British Commonwealth Air Training Plan, many Commonwealth countries contributed squadrons or individuals to British air and ground staff.
 For example, No. 6 Group, which represented about one-sixth of Bomber Command's strength, was a Royal Canadian Air Force unit.
 Some non-British personnel came from occupied European countries.

 At its height, Bomber Command under Air Chief Marshal Sir Arthur "Bomber" Harris could put over 1,000 aircraft into the air over Germany.
 Over 12,000 Bomber Command aircraft were shot down during World War II, and 55,500 aircrew were killed, the highest attrition rate of any British unit.

 Various aircraft were used, from the obsolete and horrendously vulnerable Fairey Battle in 1939 to the command's most numerous and successful aircraft, the Avro Lancaster.
-Bomber Command used not only British aircraft but also American-built machines such as the Boeing B-17 Flying Fortress and Consolidated B-24 Liberator (although less than 2% of Bomber Command's wartime sorties were flown by US-built aircraft); in the case of the former they were the first to be put into battle and gave useful information on improvements before the US entered the war.
+Bomber Command used British aircraft and American-built machines such as the Boeing B-17 Flying Fortress and Consolidated B-24 Liberator.
+Less than 2% of Bomber Command's wartime sorties were flown by US-built aircraft.
+UK lend-lease B-17s were the first to be put into battle and gave useful information on improvements before the US entered the war.

-RAF Bomber Command was merged into RAF Strike Command in 1968.
+In 1968, RAF Bomber Command was merged into RAF Strike Command.